Shipsurance | FAQs

 A checkmark will be placed next to any order that carries shipment insurance in the Insurance column.
-Click on this icon to see how much insurance was purchased, the cost of that insurance, and a link to file a claim.
+Click on this icon to see how much insurance was purchased, the cost and a link to file a claim.

 Can I get a postage refund from Shipsurance?

 Yes.
-If the postage cost is included in the declared value and the claim is approved, Shipsurance will refund the cost of the postage as part of the claim reimbursement.
+If the postage cost is included in the declared value and the claim is approved, Shipsurance will refund the postage cost as part of the claim reimbursement.

-It is not possible to file a claim to only recover the cost of the postage or shipping and handling.
+It is impossible to file a claim only to recover the postage or shipping and handling costs.
 The postage cost is only recoverable if it is part of the declared value and there was a total loss or damage to the insured shipment while in transit.